ruotianluo/ruotianluo.github.io/_posts/2017-06-28-predict-noise.markdown

             title=""
             caption="" %}

 The algorithm is kind of similar to k-means.
-First, given current parameters, find new assignment $P$, and then fix the new assignment to optimize $\theta$.
+First, given current parameters, find new assignment $$P$$, and then fix the new assignment to optimize $$\theta$$.

 However, due to the size of data, they use the sgd method.
 For the assignment, they only update the sub-matrix of the current batch, that is, the change of assignments can only occur inside the batch.